Discover more from Woke Watch Canada Newsletter

 Not Woke Warriors and the Importance of October’s School Trustee Elections

 In 2016 the Canadian federal government passed Bill C-16, which among other things, added gender identity and expression to the list of prohibited grounds of discrimination.
-Later we realized that in some western countries, there was an alarming, as much as 4000% increase, in kids claiming a gender non-conforming or trans identity.
+Later we realized that in some western countries, there was an alarming, as much as 4000% increase, in kids claiming a gender non-conforming or trans identity1.
 At this point Bill C-16 was already preventing open discussion of trans issues because of an environment where asking questions often led to accusations of transphobia.

 By December of 2021 the Canadian government passed Bill C-4 which was confusing for Canadians because it was characterized as a bill against conversion therapy.
 Many Canadians remain unaware of the implications for families with gender non-conforming children, who are being pushed into non-scientific ideas found within the framework of gender ideology.
 Bill C-4 says anything short of affirming a child’s confusion over identity amounts to conversion therapy.

 In 2022, western democratic countries most affected by trans activism, are now experiencing a wave of pain, de-transitioners and lawsuits.
 We are currently in a sort of gender ideology limbo and Canada is slow like molasses at getting the message and catching a grip on this out-of-control disaster caused by the society-wide adoption of radical gender ideology pushed aggressively by trans activists.